kpalaciorodr/KTR/README.md

 In the `numerical` folder, we provide a python script for numerically fitting the maximum bias, and survival probablity (see README in that folder).
 The example data is for the 2D system using y-coordinate `(k_o=5.6e-8)`.

 ## Analytical fit:
-In the `analytcal` folder, we provide a python script for fitting the maximum bias using a logaritmic function.
+In the `analytical` folder, we provide a python script for fitting the maximum bias using a logaritmic function.
 With the optimal fitted parameters, a python script is provided to fit the cumulative distribution function and perform a KS-test (see README in that folder).
 The example data is for the CDK2-ligand unbinding using a bias-deposition time of `1ps`, and `(k_exp = 0.26 +/- 0.05s^-1)`.